adamc15/BadWallet/corporatebylaws.md

 Four such committees are defined in these by-laws as essential:

-#### 7.1 The Technology Working Group: shall define and maintain all technical specifications related to the OBADA standard.
+<bold>7.1 The Technology Working Group:</bold> shall define and maintain all technical specifications related to the OBADA standard.

-#### 7.2 The Marketing Working Group: shall provide market inputs into the Technology Group and shall develop promotional opportunities for the acceptance and implementations of OBADA compliant blockchains.
+<bold>7.2 The Marketing Working Group:</bold> shall provide market inputs into the Technology Group and shall develop promotional opportunities for the acceptance and implementations of OBADA compliant blockchains.

-#### 7.3 The Advisory Board: shall advise the Board of Directors and the Corporate Officers on issues pertinent to the work of the Corporation.
+<bold>7.3 The Advisory Board:</bold> shall advise the Board of Directors and the Corporate Officers on issues pertinent to the work of the Corporation.
 The Advisory Board shall be chaired by the President/Chairman of the Corporation.

-#### 7.4 ”Node Holders”: shall advise the Board of Directors regarding issues related to the technology or management of OBADA compliant blockchains.
+<bold>7.4 ”Node Holders”:</bold> shall advise the Board of Directors regarding issues related to the technology or management of OBADA compliant blockchains.
 This committee is chaired by the Technical Working Group chairperson.
 As an advisory group, the Node Holders may choose to meet separately from the Technical Working Group under the moderation of the chair of the Technical Working Group who shall represent their issues and recommendations to the entire Board of Directors.

 ## ARTICLE III - DIRECTORS